 Hareløkkerne is the name of plots that once belonged to a forester named Hare.
 In 1960 a race track was built here.
 The first race was attended by over 10,000 guests, and horse races are still popular on Bornholm.
 The races take place from April to October.
 Opposite the race track, there is a fenced dog playground in Almindingen and a children's playground.

 The playground in Hareløkkerne is intended for small and older children.
 Toddlers can play in the "pen" chipped and equipped with a mud kitchen.
 A balance track and climbing wall "Lindormen" were created for slightly older children.
 There is also a music zone, open lawns, swings and two bonfire places.
 Behind the playground is Musestien, a path with carved wooden figures, suitable for children from 3 years of age and can be accompanied by an adult.

 Bastemose is the largest peat bog in Almindingen.
 It is also one of the richest areas, in terms of birds, plants and insects.
 Bastemose nature can be admired from the observation tower and the bridge over the peat bog.

-From the watchtower, you can see many species of birds, including cranes, harriers, gray geese and mallards.
+From the watchtower, you can see many species of birds, including cranes, harriers, grey geese and mallards.
 With any luck, we can also see ospreys and sea eagles, which regularly visit the peat bog.
-On the bridge you can get closer to the flora and fauna of the lake.
-Swans and their gray cygnets often feed close to him, and red-legged falcons hunt dragonflies in the air at the turn of May and June.
+On the bridge, you can get closer to the flora and fauna of the lake.
+Swans and their grey cygnets often feed close to him, and red-legged falcons hunt dragonflies in the air at the turn of May and June.

 Access to the watchtower and bridge is from the parking lot in Segenvej.
 Bastemose was named after a sip of linden, which in the past was an indispensable household item.
 For the same reason, the forest area where the peat bog is located is called Lindesbjerg.